bestcoder22/FarmSarthi/README.md

 - **Trusted User Marketplace:** A secure, verified platform for farmers to sell or buy products from other farmers or retailers.
 - **Disease Prediction:** The app predicts the most likely disease in a farm based on current environmental and crop conditions.

-KisanSahayak aims to simplify agricultural decision-making, reduce risks, and improve yields for farmers across India.
+FarmSarthi aims to simplify agricultural decision-making, reduce risks, and improve yields for farmers across India.

 ## Features
 - **Rainfall Analysis:** Understand actual vs. normal rainfall and deviation trends.